In this series, you’ll be able to get to know the Ubiqum Code Academy team and hear what it’s like to work as a Mentor in one of their bootcamps.

 The Java community is strong all over the world and we are lucky that one of the most important Java groups in the world is in Barcelona.
 The JUG (Java Users Group) is a super active group of crazy people from Java and Nacho Cougil, one of the organisers of the events in Barcelona, has helped our programmers here at Ubiqum.
 Those who are changing sectors have many concerns and questions like: What are the first days like?
 How should I act in a new sector?
 What is required of a Junior Programmer?
 The Java community helped me personally when interviewing as having this resource of knowledge from those in the know made me much calmer and more confident.

 As the course name explains, Ubiqum Code Academy favours Java.
-In a nutshell, what can students expect to learn on the Java Web Developer bootcamp?
+In a nutshell, what can students expect to learn on the Java Web Development bootcamp?

 Our program requires a lot of dedication.
 However, this comes with great reward.
 When the 5 months have gone by (or rather flown by) and you look back at your first projects, you will be amazed by the evolution.
 It’s an intensive course and the more hours you dedicate, the better at programming you’ll be.
 It is frustrating and sometimes exasperating, but at the same time, infinitely satisfying.
 If you really put in the hours and take it seriously, you will have a 100% Ubiqum Xperience and see amazing results.